 Immediately after your accident, take pictures of the roadway or property conditions, your visible injuries, and any other proof of negligence.
 Get any witnesses to write down what they saw.
 Have a lawyer onboard from the start who can demand right away that the property owner save any video footage, before it’s too late.

-3. Choose the right PA personal injury lawyer.
+3. Choose the right Pennsylvania personal injury lawyers.

 Research shows having a personal injury lawyer on your side can more than triple the amount of compensation you get.
 But not every attorney is equally well-suited to get you the maximum amount of money.

 You want a PA injury lawyer who will fight for every dollar available, not one who will settle for less than you deserve.
 To get the most money for your claim, you need a Pennsylvania injury attorney with a reputation the defendant will respect – a reputation that will make an insurer think twice about trying to delay your claim or wriggle out of paying you what you’re owed.